Tia-beanie/2600-project/README.md

 2. (DONE) Graph: mouse over any year, the tooltip displays the datasets altogether
 3. Graph: mouse over with a vertical line, to improve the visual clarity

+OPTIMISING:
+1. Only fetch btc price once when App first launch.
+2. Add a refresh button to update the price